oracle/coherence-operator/docs/samples/management/rest/jvisualvm/README.md

 # Access management over REST using JVisualVM plugin

-The Coherence JVisualVM Plugin in Coherence version 12.2.1.4.0 and above has the ability to connect to a Coherence cluster using REST.
+This sample shows how the Coherence JVisualVM Plugin in Coherence version 12.2.1.4.0 and above can connect to a Coherence cluster using REST.

-*Note*: This feature is only available in Coherence 12.2.1.4.0 and later.
+> Note, use of Management over REST is only available when using the
+> operator with Coherence 12.2.1.4.

 [Return to Management over REST samples](../)  [Return to Management samples](../../) / [Return to samples](../../../README.md#list-of-samples)